k-wasilewski/SpringCloud/README.md

 A cloud application, managing microservices.

+If you want to deploy all of the services locally - change all services' hosts (inside application.properties or bootstrap.properties) to 'localhost'.

 ### Configuration Server
 Provides, manages and centralizes the configuration to externalize the configuration of different modules; via GIT repository.